physbuzz/sicp/src/ch1/notes-ch1-1.md

 Normal ordering is different, we "fully expand then reduce" but as the problem points out, the word "fully expand" does not refer to the argument of the if-statement, and so we're saved from fully expanding `(p)` right off the bat.
 When we evaluate `(if (= 0 0) 0 (p))`, our reduce step is smart enough to only evaluate `0`, so the expression returns `0`.
 I'm told this is the semantics of Haskell, so we'd expect some Haskell program implementing the same idea to run just fine.

+This is the same reasoning as given in the answers to [this stackoverflow question](https://stackoverflow.com/questions/16036139/seek-for-some-explanation-on-sicp-exercise-1-5).

 #### 1.6